Sugar and spice and everything nice, well, that’s not how this story is starting, lol.

-Cinnamon-Spiced & Hot and Sweet Peppered Pecans
+Cinnamon-spiced and hot and Sweet Peppered Pecans

 Whether you are hosting a party, creating homemade gifts to share this season, or just want something delicious to munch on, try these.